rokitalab/pbta-genetic-ancestry/README.md

 Preprint available on [MedRxiv](https://www.medrxiv.org/content/10.1101/2024.06.14.24308885v1).

-Note: this repository is a continuation of the work started in https://github.com/d3b-center/pbta-ancestry.
+Note: this repository is a continuation of the work started at the Center for Data-Driven Discovery and the Center for Childhood Cancer Research at CHOP.
+For issue and pull request history, please visit https://github.com/d3b-center/pbta-ancestry.

 ### To reproduce the code in this repository